MoxieColor/moxiecolor/pages/licensing.md

 **You may:**
 - Photograph/market your finished physical goods - please tag me, I'd love to see what you make!
-- Please state the material source (e.g., “surface design by Jennifer Chin, fabric by Spoonflower”). mutual support is a wonderful thing!
+- Please state the material source (e.g., “surface design by {{ site.author_name }}, fabric by Spoonflower”). mutual support is a wonderful thing!

 **You may not:**
 - Scan/recreate/trace the pattern digitally.